 I specialise in conservation photography, recording buildings before, during and after restoration.
 During a project I will visit the site regularly to create a full picture of the works carried out.

-The above images are from an ongoing project documenting the William Cowe & Sons buildings in Berwick upon Tweed.
-Click here for more information on the 'Cowe's buildings'.
+The above images are from arecent project documenting the William Cowe & Sons buildings in Berwick upon Tweed.

 In this instance, due to the historic nature of the buildings and their listed status, the images of the property prior to resoration were of utmost importance.
 If this 'before' stage had not been documented, a great deal of information would have been lost forever.
-Areas of specific interest, in addition to being photographed, could be mapped out in detail (see drawing below).
+Areas of specific interest would of course merit a greater level of recording.

 Being present during the restoration allows for a great deal of insight into not only the changes currently taking place, but also those which have occurred in the past.
 Though demolition can be seen in a negative light, it exposes previously unseen features and subtle undiscovered details.